4 behaviours that'll get you to a comfortable retirement

 Then, when in retirement, be sure to withdraw as little as possible from your retirement savings for your income.
 The less you withdraw, the more that's left to continue benefitting from compound growth, the higher the chance of your savings lasting your retirement and the more left over for your loved ones when you die.

 Remember, retirement planning requires patience and discipline.
-Consider different ways to motivate yourself - for example, by taking advantage of Discovery Invest's retirement plans, which reward smart money behaviours with boosted investment returns (it's currently the only provider to do so).
+Consider different ways to motivate yourself - for example, by taking advantage of Discovery Invest's retirement plans, which reward smart money behaviours with boosted investment returns.
 Compelling incentives can help you make a habit of healthy money behaviours - which in turn hugely increases the chances that you'll enjoy a comfortable retirement when the time comes.

 This document is meant only as information and should not be taken as financial advice.
 For tailored financial advice, please contact your financial adviser.
 Discovery Life Investment Services Pty (Ltd): Registration number 2007/005969/07, branded as Discovery Invest, is an authorised financial services provider.
 All life assurance products are underwritten by Discovery Life Ltd. Registration number: 1966/003901/06, a licensed life Insurer,an authorised financial service provider and registered credit provider, NCR Reg No. NCRCP3555.
 All boosts are offered through the insurer, Discovery Life Limited.
 The insurer reserves the right to review and change the qualifying requirements for boosts at any time.
 Product Rules, Terms and Conditions Apply